 A high affinity for sports is a great advantage for a career in the sports industry, no matter what kind of sports job it is.
-Highlight your passion for sports in your cover letter, always with direct reference to the job profile.
+Emphasize your passion for sports in your cover letter, always with direct reference to the job profile.
 In doing so, impressively underline your motivation and suitability for the position and career you are aiming for.
-If you receive an invitation to the interview, you can perhaps even appear in sneakers and sporty clothing in accordance with the job.
+If you receive an invitation to an interview, you can perhaps even appear in sneakers and sporty clothing in accordance with the job.

-Don't be sparing with evidence of your sporting activities, even if they go beyond the specific requirements of the job description.
+Don't be sparing with evidence of your sports activities, even if they go beyond the specific requirements of the job description.
 Planned projects such as an upcoming thesis on the topic of sports or the registration for a competition can also speak for you in the job interview.
 This makes it clear to the employer that you are interested in a career in the sports business in the longer term and not just spontaneously.

 Career starters have a particularly hard time scoring points in job applications with experience.
 Relevant internships in sports companies are then the best proof of later career intentions.
-A temporary job at a sporting event, for example as a marshal at a running event, can also be mentioned in connection with the application.
+A temporary job at a sports event, for example as a marshal at a running event, can also be mentioned in connection with the application.
 It underpins the interest in seriously wanting to work in the sports industry.